Summer is around the corner! We are glad to present some of the top summer destinations for Spanish travelers and learners.

 Weather: 20°C annual average.
 Inland Mediterranean climate.
 Cool winters, hot summers.

 - Largest royale palace in Europe.
 It is the largest royal palace by floor area, with 135,000 square meters and 3,418 rooms.
-Although named as the official residence of Spanish Royal Family, the Spanish King does not reside in it.
+Although named as the official residence of the Spanish Royal Family, the Spanish King does not reside in it.

 - A bear in its coat of arms.
 In the official symbol of Madrid, you can see a bear rearing up on its hind legs feasting berries from a tree.
 The bear in the symbol stands for Madrid’s enduring growth, showing the importance of wood which is essential to building a country.